Green-Lab-MDACC/CAPP_SEQ_pipeline/README.md

 # Usage

-The pipeline perform duplex read consensus calling and single-strand consensus calling using the *--call_type* flag.
+The pipeline perform duplex read consensus calling and single-strand consensus calling using the ```--call_type``` flag.

+The # of single strand consensus reads required for dupelx calling can also be specificed using the ```--min_read``` flag.
+Default = 1

+Read strucutre must be specified for extracting and grouping UMIs.
+For more on read structure, see https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures

+Variants are called using GATK ```HaplotypeCaller``` and ```Mutect2```